-- financing transactions whereby the calculation of interest, finance costs or similar fees are wholly or partly dependent on the tax treatment of that arrangement and provision has been made for the variation of such finance fees, and if the potential amount of the variation exceeds R5 million - any arrangement which would have qualified as a hybrid equity instrument (except in the case of listed instruments) if the prescribed period for that provision was 10 years - a share buy-back transaction on or after 3 February 2016 with one or more shareholders for an aggregate amount exceeding R10 million and that company issued or is required to issue shares within 12 months of entering into the share buy-back - contributions or payments made by a resident, on or after 16 March 2015, to a foreign trust where that person has or acquires a beneficial interest in that trust and the total contributions made before and after that date, or the value of interest exceeds or is reasonably expected to exceed R10 million, subject to certain exceptions - the acquisition of a direct or indirect controlling interest in a company on or after 3 February 2016, which has carried forward or reasonably expects to carry forward an assessed loss exceeding R50 million - an arrangement between a resident and a foreign insurer in terms of which an aggregate amount exceeding or reasonably expected to exceed R5 million is payable to the resident and any amount payable on or after 16 March 2016, is determined mainly by reference to the value of particular assets or categories of assets that are held by or on behalf of the foreign insurer or by another person - the rendering of consultancy, construction, technical and managerial services to a resident or a permanent establishment in South Africa in terms of which a non-resident was or is anticipated to be physically present in South Africa for the purposes of rendering such services and the expenditure in respect of those services incurred or to be incurred on or after 3 February 2016, exceeds R10 million and does not qualify as remuneration.
+- financing transactions whereby the calculation of interest, finance costs or similar fees are wholly or partly dependent on the tax treatment of that arrangement and provision has been made for the variation of such finance fees, by potentially more than R5 million. - any arrangement which would have qualified as a hybrid equity instrument (except in the case of listed instruments) if the prescribed period for that provision was 10 years - a share buy-back transaction on or after 3 February 2016 with one or more shareholders for an aggregate amount exceeding R10 million and the company issued or is required to issue shares within 12 months of entering into the share buy-back - payments made by a resident, on or after 16 March 2015, to a foreign trust where that person has or acquires a beneficial interest in that trust and the total contributions made before and after that date, or the value of interest exceeds R10 million, subject to certain exceptions - the acquisition of a direct or indirect controlling interest in a company on or after 3 February 2016, which has or is reasonably expected to have an assessed loss exceeding R50 million - an arrangement between a resident and a foreign insurer where the aggregate amount payable to the resident on or after 16 March 2016 exceeds R5 million and is determined mainly by reference to the value of particular assets or categories of assets that are held by or on behalf of the foreign insurer or by another person - the rendering of consultancy, construction, technical and managerial services to a resident or a permanent establishment in South Africa in terms of which a non-resident was or is anticipated to be physically present in South Africa for the purposes of rendering such services and the expenditure in respect of those services incurred or to be incurred on or after 3 February 2016, exceeds R10 million and does not qualify as remuneration.

-There is no reporting requirement where the aggregate tax benefit does not exceed R5 million or where the tax benefit which is derived is not the main or one of the main benefits of that arrangement.
+In certain circumstances there is no reporting requirement where the aggregate tax benefit does not exceed R5 million or where the tax benefit which is derived is not the main or one of the main benefits of the arrangement.